izzymarc/AirBnB_clone/README.md

 ### Python Unit Tests

+The unit tests in the project adhere to the following conventions:

-- Use the unittest module.
+- Utilize the unittest module.
-- File extension `.py`.
+- Files have the `.py` extension.
-- Files and folders start with `test_`.
+- Files and folders start with `test_.`
-- For `models/base.py`, unit tests are in: `tests/test_models/test_base.py`.
+- For `models/base.py`, unit tests are located in `tests/test_models/test_base.py.`
-- To run all tests: `python3 -m unittest discover tests`.
+- To execute all tests: `python3 -m unittest discover tests`.

 ## Usage